reactiveui/website/input/docs/getting-started/index.md

 using ReactiveUI;

 // This class wraps out NuGet model object into a ViewModel and allows
-// us to have a ReactiveCommand to open the NuGet package URL public class NugetDetailsViewModel : ReactiveObject
+// us to have a ReactiveCommand to open the NuGet package URL. public class NugetDetailsViewModel : ReactiveObject
 {
-    private IPackageSearchMetadata metadata;
+    private readonly IPackageSearchMetadata metadata;

     public NugetDetailsViewModel(IPackageSearchMetadata searchMetadata)
     {